yzhao062/yzhao062/README.md

 ### Hi there, I'm [Yue ZHAO (赵越 in Chinese)!](https://www.andrew.cmu.edu/user/yuezhao2/) 👋

 🌱 **Short Bio**: My name is Yue ZHAO (赵越 in Chinese).
-I am a third-year Ph.D. student at [Heinz College](https://www.heinz.cmu.edu/programs/phd-programs/), [Carnegie Mellon University (CMU)](https://www.cmu.edu/)--the best interdisciplinary research institute in the world.
-Before joining CMU, I earned my Master degree from University of Toronto, and spent two years as senior consultant at [PwC Canada](https://www.pwc.com/ca/en.html).
+I am a third-year Ph.D. student at [Heinz College](https://www.heinz.cmu.edu/programs/phd-programs/), [Carnegie Mellon University (CMU)](https://www.cmu.edu/)Before joining CMU, I earned my Master degree from University of Toronto, and worked as a senior consultant at [PwC Canada](https://www.pwc.com/ca/en.html).
 I have coauthored more than 20 papers on anomaly detection, automated ML, and machine learning systems in leading venues including
 JMLR, TKDE, NeurIPS, MLsys, and AAAI.
-I am also on the conference program committee of KDD, AAAI, and IJCAI, and reviewing for journals including TPAMI and TKDE.
+I am on the conference program committee of KDD, AAAI, and IJCAI, and reviewing for journals including TPAMI and TKDE.
+I am a recipient of the prestigious 2022 [Norton Labs Graduate Fellowship](https://www.nortonlifelock.com/us/en/careers/graduate-fellowship/)
+(one of the only three graduate students worldwide).
 See my [homepage](https://www.andrew.cmu.edu/user/yuezhao2/) and [CV](https://www.andrew.cmu.edu/user/yuezhao2/files/ZHAO_YUE_CV.pdf) for more information.

 🤔 **Outlier Detection**: I am organizing **the largest open-source community of outlier detection**, including